Is Google Fiber Going to Solve Your Global Connectivity Issues?

 Many SD-WAN providers can integrate their users into a fast and reliable network at a reduced cost, but only on a regional level.

-Aryaka’s global SD-WAN solution goes the extra mile, at the middle mile.
+Aryaka’s Managed SD-WAN solution goes the extra mile, at the middle mile.
 Instead of your business relying on the public Internet for the middle mile, our global private network is built to deliver MPLS-grade connectivity worldwide.
 Our global software platform includes WAN optimization and SD-WAN functionality, ensuring a consistent user experience.
 Global businesses can have a clean and managed network deployed in a matter of days or hours, as opposed to weeks or months with MPLS.

 Make no mistake, Google Fiber will be a welcome installation to Silicon Valley, and provide healthy competition for other IPs currently on the market.
 However, other services such as SD-WAN and global private networks should also be considered if the goal is for optimum worldwide performance.
-The combination of fast, public bandwidth and a global SD-WAN solution would deliver the high performance businesses are looking for at a fraction of the cost.
+The combination of fast, public bandwidth and a Managed SD-WAN solution would deliver the high performance businesses are looking for at a fraction of the cost.